paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-003-forests-forest-service-reforestation-management.md

   (D) averting future deferred maintenance costs.

 (9) **Volunteer** — The term “volunteer” means an individual whose services are accepted by the Secretary without compensation under the Volunteers in the National Forests Act of 1972 ([16 U.S.C.
-558a](./chapter-003-forests-forest-service-reforestation-management.md#section-558a) et seq.).
+558a](./chapter-003-forests-forest-service-reforestation-management.md#section-558a) et seq.).11 See References in Text note below.

 ### Statutory Notes

 #### References in Text
 The Volunteers in the National Forests Act of 1972, referred to in par.
 (9), is Pub.
 L. 92–300, May 18, 1972, 86 Stat.
-147, which is classified generally to section 558a et seq. of this title.
+147, which was classified generally to former sections 558a to 558d of this title, prior to being amended generally and renamed the Volunteers in the National Forests and Public Lands Act by Pub.
+L. 118–234, title III, § 341, Jan.
+4, 2025, 138 Stat.
+2913.
+Section 342 of Pub.
+L. 118–234, set out as a note under [section 558a of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-558a), provides that a reference in any law to the Volunteers in National Forests Act of 1972 shall be deemed to be a reference to the Volunteers in the National Forests and Public Lands Act.
 For complete classification of this Act to the Code, see Short Title note set out under [section 558a of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-558a) and Tables.

 <a id="section-583k-2"></a>